Davy-G/crud-database-reader-tkinter/README.md

 # CRUD Database reader on python
 ## Description
- A university project that i made
+ A project made for university

  ## Features
  <ul>